Watch this video and you will understand why Leadership Triangle is a leading organization in our region!

-Find out more about our Regional Program, presented by Quintiles, that will begin again January, 2014.
+Find out more about our Regional Program, presented by Quintiles, began again January, 2014.
 Classes move around the Triangle, exposing the participants to regional opportunities and challenges, and is a great environment for regional networking and problem solving.
 Their graduation is Monday, May 18th.

-This Fall we are unveiling a new, creative, dynamic program, Transforming Leaders.
-It is a fantastic leadership development experience that includes a 360 self-evaluation tool, instructors from the Triangle Universities’ Business Schools, interactions with other class members and Triangle leaders, and individual coaching and support by worldwide executive coaches.
-Goodmon Fellows who become Transforming Coaches, have an opportunity to learn or elevate their coaches skills with eight hours of training by world class instructors and then implementation of those skills over the next several months.
+This Fall we unveiled a new, creative, dynamic program, Transforming Leaders.
+(September-December) It is a fantastic leadership development experience that includes a 360 self-evaluation tool, instructors from the Triangle Universities’ Business Schools, interactions with other class members and Triangle leaders, and individual coaching.
+Goodmon Fellows who become Transforming Coaches, have an opportunity to learn,or elevate, their coaches skills with eight hours of training by world class instructors, and then implement those skills over several months.

-Our College Edition, presented by RTP, two students from every university, college and community college, in Orange, Durham, Wake and Chatham counties, to meet in various locations around the Triangle.
+Our College Edition, presented by RTP, invites two students from every university, college and community college, in Orange, Durham, Wake and Chatham counties, to meet in various locations around the Triangle.
 We are told we are the only program in the region that brings all these schools together.
 We welcome the input they give to Leadership Triangle as to the future needs of the region, especially for this age group.

-The 2012 Goodmon Awards, presented by the Carolina Hurricanes and Compuware, were a roaring success.
-We look forward to a repeat performance December 9, 2013 when we celebrate the 11th annual Goodmon Awards.
+The 2013 Leadership Triangle Awards Gala presented by the Carolina Hurricanes were a roaring success.
+We look forward to a repeat performance December 11 2014, in Bay 7, when we celebrate the 12th annual awards banquet.